Jeff O'Neill

 Jeffrey O'Neill (born February 23, 1976) is a Canadian broadcaster and former professional ice hockey player in the National Hockey League (NHL).
 He played 12 seasons with the Hartford Whalers, Carolina Hurricanes and the Toronto Maple Leafs.
+He has earned accolades for his offensive contributions on the ice and represented Canada internationally in various tournaments.

 Playing career

 Minor hockey

 O'Neill grew up in the community of King City, north of Toronto, playing minor hockey for the King City Kings MHA as a youth.
 He grew up with two older brothers, Don and Ryan, both of whom played hockey.
 O'Neill played in the 1990 Quebec International Pee-Wee Hockey Tournament with the Richmond Hill-Vaughan Kings minor ice hockey team from the Ontario Minor Hockey Association.
 As a 14-year-old, he played at the Midget level with his brother Ryan — almost three years younger than some of his peers.
 At 15, O'Neill signed with the Thornhill Thunderbirds Jr. A club (OHA), whose coach Scott McLennan stated he had the skills to make it to the Ontario Hockey League.
 O’Neill's number was later retired by the Thunderbirds in 2004.
 He finished his rookie season second in the Metro Junior Hockey League in scoring.

 O'Neill was the first overall selection of the Guelph Storm in the 1992 OHL Priority Selection, held at Maple Leaf Gardens in June 1992.
 He was named OHL Rookie of the Year that year after scoring 79 points in 65 games with the upstart Storm.
 His point total of 79 for a 16-year-old was the second highest total by a 16-year-old since Kirk Muller recorded 112 with the Guelph Platers in 1982–83.
 He also played in the American Hockey League for the Springfield Falcons.
 O'Neill spent three years in the OHL with the Storm before jumping to the NHL with the Hartford Whalers in 1995.
 Also in 1995 he represented Canada at the world junior hockey championships, winning a gold medal.